mobizt/Firebase-ESP8266/README.md

 `FIREBASE_ETHERNET_MODULE_CLASS` is the name of static object defined from class e.g. `Ethernet`.

+`FIREBASE_ETHERNET_MODULE_TIMEOUT` is the time out in milliseconds to wait network connection.

 For disabling predefined options instead of editing the [**FirebaseFS.h**](src/FirebaseFS.h) or using `#undef` in `CustomFirebaseFS.h`, you can define these build flags with these names or macros in `CustomFirebaseFS.h`.